supposedly/nutshell/magic/parser-spec.md

 ## Pass 2

-1. Expand single-transition `[mappings: (to, variables)]` into separate transition statements, which are inserted into the above transition list.
-2. Raise an error if a map-from is larger than its map-to, suggesting the user add a `...` to fill it out.

-## Pass 3

 Looking at variables in transitions:
 1. Variables in transitions (of the transition list) are represented as `(literal values)` from step 1.1.
 Replace these literals again with their `name` from the dict.
 2. After completing the above step for a single transition, cycle through it again and affix sequential numbers to repeated names (which stops them from becoming bound).
    If a variable appears more times in the transition than its `reps` value in the dict, increment its `reps`.
-3. Now that variables are properly disambiguated, replace `[bound references]` with the now-bound name of the variable at the index they refer to.
+3. Now that variables are properly disambiguated from 2.2, replace `[bound references]` with the now-bound name of the variable at the index they refer to.

-(`reps` is used to keep track of how many times this variable should be defined in the compiled Golly ruletable)
+(`reps` is used to keep track of how many times over a variable should be defined in the compiled Golly ruletable)

+## Pass 3

+1. Expand single-transition `[mappings: (to, variables)]` into separate transition statements, which are inserted into the above transition list.
+2. Raise an error if a map-from is larger than its map-to, suggesting the user add a `...` to fill it out.

 ## Pass 4